rscode67/Community-Science-Museum/README.md

 WCAG principles must be applied to hierarchy, navigation, and colour usage.
 The site must be responsive, attractive, and user-friendly across devices.
 SEO practices such as meta tags and alt text must be implemented.
-Using the template provide, write a report discussing what went well, what did not go well in the development process User Stories
+Using the template provided, write a report discussing what went well and what did not go well in the development process.

+User Stories

-As a developer, I want to plane the project using a project planning tool and keep it updated throughout the development process
+As a developer, I want to plan the project using a project planning tool and keep it updated throughout the development process.
 As a visitor, I want the website to appeal to children so they feel encouraged to visit the museum with their families.
 As a user, I want to browse through the deployed site without any issues.
-As a visitor, I want the website to adapt seamlessly to any device, so it is easy to interact with on mobile, tablet, or desktop.
+As a visitor, I want the website to adapt seamlessly to any device so it is easy to interact with on mobile, tablet, or desktop.
 As a visitor, I want at least 4-6 pages with clear navigation.
 As a visitor, I want the site to load quickly, even on slow connections, so I can easily access it.
 As a user with disabilities, I want the website to follow accessibility guidelines so I can navigate independently.
 As the site owner, I want good SEO to rank higher in search engines and attract more visitors.
 As a developer, I want the GitHub repository public to allow for collaboration and code review.

 Submission Guidelines

-The following must be added in your PDF report (use the template provided) and submit on moodle
+The following must be added to your PDF report (use the template provided) and submitted on moodle

 A live version link of the site
 A link to the site’s prototype
 A link to the project planning board and GitHub repository.

+Note: Resources and templates are provided under the project resources folder.